chandud1124/aim_smart_class/PROJECT_STATUS_REPORT.md

 ## 🎉 Conclusion

-The AIMS Smart Class system is **FULLY OPERATIONAL** and accessible from any device on the WiFi network.
+The AutoVolt  system is **FULLY OPERATIONAL** and accessible from any device on the WiFi network.
 All major components are working:

 ✅ **Authentication System**
 ✅ **Real-time Device Control**